 Department for Communities (DfC)

 The central government department responsible for housing in NI.
 It sets the overall housing policy for the region and provides grant or loan funding for social rented housing and intermediate housing.
 It is also responsible for the registration, inspection and monitoring of Registered Housing Associations (RHAs) and for the Housing Association Guide (HAG).
-For further information, please see Section 1.3 of this SPG.
+For further information, see Section 1.3 of this SPG.

 Department for Infrastructure (DfI)

 The central government department responsible for planning in NI.
 It provides regional planning policy and planning legislation and oversight and guidance for Councils.
 DfI can also act as the planning authority in the determination of regionally significant or ‘called-in’ planning applications.
-For further information, please see Section 1.2 of this SPG.
+For further information, see Section 1.2 of this SPG.

 Department for Social Development (DSD)

 Was replaced by Department for Communities (DfC) as part of the review of public administration in 2015.

 A short report that provides a framework for applicants to explain how a proposed development is a suitable response to the site and its setting, and demonstrate that it can be adequately accessed by prospective users.